 The case category is specified in the [Category] field of the case page.
 Use the [Case categories] lookup to create additional categories.

 By default, the list only displays cases that are assigned to the current user and not closed.
 Cases that are not in the final status (by default, “Closed“ or “Canceled“) are considered “not closed”.
 You can define final statuses in the ”Case statuses” lookup.

 [Assignee] – filters records by the [Assignee] field of the case page;

 [Show closed cases] – extends the case list with cases that are in the final status.

 Case management process consists of a number of sub-processes.

 To process cases, use the workflow bar and action panel at the top of the case page.
 Advance the case workflow stage by clicking the corresponding stage on the workflow bar.

-By default, you start working with the business process.
+By default, the lead management is performed by a business process.
 To be able to work with a case workflow in a more flexible way, disable the default business process and set up the case in the case designer.